Student visa routes in New Zealand

 Visa for international students studying full-time at approved New Zealand education providers.

-Sponsor required · Non-settlement · Duration of study programme plus a short buffer.
+Sponsor required · Non-settlement · Duration of the study programme plus a short buffer, up to 4 years.

 Frequently asked questions